Blog

 Can stress worsen your symptoms?

-Yes, stress causes muscle tension.
-You can manage your stress level through meditation and deep breathing exercises, but if you don’t have time for these exercises or feel that they are not helpful, you should always talk to your doctor.
+Yes, stress causes muscle tension which can worsen MG symptoms.
+You can manage your stress level through meditation and deep breathing exercises, but if you don’t have time for these exercises or feel that they are not helpful, you should always talk to your physician about a personalized treatment plan.

 Can alcohol worsen MG symptoms?

-Alcohol does not usually make muscle weakness worse, but it can cause blurred vision, loss of balance, and slurred speech.
-Drinking in moderation may not cause any harm, but make sure you first seek the advice of your doctor before consuming alcohol.
+Alcohol can cause blurred vision, loss of balance, and slurred speech.
+Drinking in moderation may not cause harm, but make sure you first seek the advice of your physician before consuming alcohol.

 This information is not a substitute for medical advice or treatment.
 Talk to your doctor or healthcare provider about your medical condition prior to starting any new treatment.
 AmeriPharma® Specialty Care assumes no liability whatsoever for the information provided or for any diagnosis or treatment made as a result, nor is it responsible for the reliability of the content.
 AmeriPharma® Specialty Care does not operate all the websites/organizations listed here, nor is it responsible for the availability or reliability of their content.
 These listings do not imply or constitute an endorsement, sponsorship, or recommendation by AmeriPharma® Specialty Care.
 This webpage may contain references to brand-name prescription drugs that are trademarks or registered trademarks of pharmaceutical manufacturers not affiliated with AmeriPharma® Specialty Care.